 Road Scholar participants stay at the Phoenix Inn Suites of Eugene.
-The Phoenix Inn offers convenient proximity to the University of Oregon campus and downtown Eugene.
-Breakfast, lunch, and dinner for all Road Scholar Program participants are provided at the excellent UO dining services, noted for high quality food and wide variety of healthy meal options.
-Bus transportation is provided to and from most scheduled Road Scholar Program events and activities, outside of an easy walking distance.
+The Phoenix Inn is convenient to the University of Oregon campus and downtown Eugene.
+Breakfast, lunch, and dinner for all Road Scholar Program participants are provided at a UO dining hall, which is noted for its high quality food and wide variety of healthy meal options.
+Bus transportation is provided to and from most scheduled Road Scholar Program events and activities that occur beyond an easy walking distance.

 Registration and Fees

-Fees for the 2014 UO Oregon Bach Festival Road Scholar Program includes six nights accommodations, all meals, instruction, tickets to selected OBF performances, and group transportation to most scheduled activities.
+Fees for the 2014 UO Oregon Bach Festival Road Scholar Program include six nights accommodations, all meals, instruction, tickets to selected OBF performances, and group transportation to most scheduled activities.
 A commuter option is available at a reduced fee.